Best Shopping in Barcelona: Where to Shop + 2023 Shop Lists

 The metro station for either street is Catalunya (red and green lines).

 Here’s a quick preview of these two main Barcelona shopping streets:

 Portal del Angel

-You’ll find all the deals at major clothes shopping chains like Pull and Bear, Zara, Massimo Dutti, Springfield, Benetton, H&M, Bershka, Mango, and more.
+You’ll find all the best Barcelona shopping deals at major clothing stores like Pull and Bear, Zara, Massimo Dutti, Springfield, Benetton, H&M, Bershka, Mango, and more.

 Passeig de Gracia